What is Geothermal??

 Using what is called a desuperheater, geothermal systems turn waste heat to the task of heating hot water.
 During the summer, when the system is in cooling mode, your hot water is produced free as a byproduct of the thermal process.
 In winter, with the heating mode, the desuperheater heats a portion of your hot water.

 Desuperheaters are standard on some units, optional on others.
-Stand-alone systems that will heat water all year around can be purchased.
+Stand-alone systems that will heat water all year round can be purchased.